muthhukumar/MKTodo/README.md

 - Shortcut to focus the task input(desktop only)
 - Auth using API key
 - TaskQueue/AsyncQueue to process (request count) at a time
+- Play sound when a task is marked as completed
+- Syncing indicator when TaskQueue is active

 ## Philosophy